Have you ever been around another woman and heard her say, “I don’t like the way my butt/legs/stomach looks.”

 You may have a tendency to overeat this time of year during the holidays.
 When you overeat, your negative self-talk easily starts cycling through those same 3 negative beliefs.

 These thoughts then create a sense of shame about your body.
-And this shame distracts you from the pleasant experiences you want to have during the holidays and robs you of your joy.
+This shame distracts you from the pleasant experiences you want to have during the holidays and robs you of your joy.

 How to avoid those negative self-talk triggers: